11 Normal Linear Models

 11.1.1 Background

 Linear regression is the basis of a large part of applied statistical analysis.
-Analysis of variance (ANOVA) and analysis of covariance (ANCOVA) can be considered special cases of linear regression, and generalized linear models are extensions of linear regression.
+Analysis of variance (ANOVA) and analysis of covariance (ANCOVA) can be formulated as special cases of linear regression and are collectively named general linear models.
+Generalized linear models (Chapter 14) and mixed models (Chapters 13, 15) (and many other models) are extensions of linear regression.

 Typical questions that can be answered using linear regression are: How does \(y\) change with changes in \(x\)?
 How is y predicted from \(x\)?
-An ordinary linear regression (i.e., one numeric \(x\) and one numeric \(y\) variable) can be represented by a scatterplot of \(y\) against \(x\).
-We search for the line that fits best and describe how the observations scatter around this regression line (see Fig. 11.2 for an example).
+An ordinary linear regression (i.e., one numeric \(x\) and a numeric \(y\) variable) can be represented by a scatterplot of \(y\) against \(x\).
+We search for the line that fits best through the points, and we can describe how the observations scatter around this regression line (Fig. 11.1).
 The model formula of a simple linear regression with one continuous predictor variable \(x_i\) (the subscript \(i\) denotes the \(i=1,\dots,n\) data points) is:

 \[\begin{align} \mu_i &=\beta_0 + \beta_1 x_i \\ y_i &\sim normal(\mu_i, \sigma^2) \tag{11.1} \end{align}\]

-While the first part of Equation (11.1) describes the regression line, the second part describes how the data points, also called observations, are distributed around the regression line (Figure 11.1).
-In other words: the observation \(y_i\) stems from a normal distribution with mean \(\mu_i\) and variance \(\sigma^2\).
-The mean of the normal distribution, \(\mu_i\) , equals the sum of the intercept (\(b_0\) ) and the product of the slope (\(b_1\)) and the continuous predictor value, \(x_i\).
+The first part of Equation (11.1) describes the regression line; it is called the linear predictor (it is always simply a linear combination - that’s why all these models are called linear models).
+The second part describes how the data points, i.e. the observations, are distributed around the regression line (illustrated by normal distributions at two chosen x-values in Figure 11.1).
+In other words: with our model, we assume that the observation \(y_i\) stems from a normal distribution with mean \(\mu_i\) and variance \(\sigma^2\).
+The mean of the normal distribution, \(\mu_i\) , equals the sum of the intercept (\(b_0\) ) and the product of the slope (\(b_1\)) and the continuous predictor value, \(x_i\). \(y_i\) is also often called the fitted value, the estimated value or simply the estimate.

 Equation (11.1) is called the data model, because it describes mathematically the process that has (or, better, that we think has) produced the data.
 This nomenclature also helps to distinguish data models from models for parameters such as prior or posterior distributions.